An endoscopy is a procedure where organs inside your body are looked at using an instrument called an endoscope.

 - an infection in a part of the body the endoscope is used to examine – this may require treatment with antibiotics

-- piercing or tearing (perforation) of an organ, or excessive bleeding – you may need surgery to repair tissue or organ damage; sometimes a blood transfusion may also be needed
+- piercing or tearing (perforation) of an organ, or bleeding – you may need surgery to repair any damage

-Sedation is usually safe, but it can occasionally cause complications, including:
+Sedation is usually safe, but it can sometimes cause side effects, including:

 - feeling or being sick

-- a burning sensation at the site of the injection
+- a bruise or burning sensation where the injection was given

 - breathing difficulties